 I tend to get a lot of questions about how I know whether things are going to fit or not, especially when it comes to shopping online.
 Unless you already know the brand really well shopping online can be tricky at the best of times and nearly impossible at the worst.
 Especially if you are petite, ordering online can be more hassle than its worth.
 However, with a few easy tips and tricks, you’ll be able to buy confidently online or in the store knowing your new clothes are going to fit like a dream.
+Not to mention finding trendy petite clothes in petite sections that seem more designed for the older crowd.

 I wish I could tell you that you can trust online sizing.
 My opinion changed however after stumbling upon a pair of jeans that were supposedly for petite women, but it said the model was 5’8.
 I am sorry but petite doesn’t mean skinny, that girl might be able to squeeze into a 2 petite because she has a 24-inch waist but petite is suppose to be direct towards those of us who require different proportions in terms of lengths, waistlines, and sleeves compared to those who are of average, or in this case above average height.
 After that somewhat startling discovery, I learned that I need to be more careful about trusting the tag size.